 Detained Chinese human rights lawyer sentenced to 4 ½ years

-BEIJING (AP) — Prominent Chinese human rights lawyer Wang Quanzhang has been sentenced to 4 ½ years in prison on the charge of subversion of state power, more than three years after he was detained in a wide-ranging crackdown on the legal profession.
+BEIJING (AP) — Prominent Chinese human rights lawyer Wang Quanzhang was sentenced to 4 ½ years in prison on the charge of subversion of state power Monday, more than three years after he was detained in a wide-ranging crackdown on the legal profession.

-The No. 2 Intermediate Court in the northeastern city of Tianjin passed the sentence on Monday, the court said in an online statement.
-It said Wang's political rights were also being withheld for five years.
+The No. 2 Intermediate Court in the northeastern city of Tianjin announced the sentence in an online statement, adding that Wang's political rights were also being withheld for five years.

+Rights groups immediately condemned the verdict, with Amnesty International China Researcher Doriane Lau calling it a "gross injustice."

+"It's outrageous that Wang Quanzhang is being punished for peacefully standing up for human rights in China.
+He must be immediately and unconditionally released," Lau said in an emailed statement.

+Human Rights Watch said the sentence made a "mockery of the 'rule of law'" being championed by the ruling Communist Party under President Xi Jinping.

+"Authorities' treatment of him ... is the true metric of rule of law in China," the group said in a statement sent to reporters.

-Wang was tried in a closed hearing last month after being held without access to his lawyers or family since he became one of more than 200 legal activists detained during a 2015 crackdown.
+Wang was tried in a closed hearing last month after being held without access to his lawyers or family since 2015, when he became one of more than 200 legal activists detained during a crackdown.
 It wasn't clear whether his time in detention would be counted against his sentence.

+The subversion charge he was convicted of is only hazily defined and it wasn't clear what specific illegal acts Wang had been accused of committing.
+The authorities regularly try such charges behind closed doors on the presumption that opening them to the public might expose state secrets — a practice activists say is a thin excuse for the failure to provide solid evidence.

+Trials for rights activists in China often draw out over years while the accused are held under harsh conditions that can endanger their health, including frequent accusations of torture, while routinely denied the right to hire their own legal representation and receive visits from family members.

 Wang had been a member of the Fengrui law firm that was well known for its advocacy work.
 As such, he pursued land rights cases on behalf of poor villagers and represented members of the banned Falun Gong meditation sect.